 Having this information on hand can help streamline your filing process.

-If you discover that you accidentally made an error on your formation documents, you don’t necessarily have to file the Articles of Incorporation.
+If you discover that you accidentally made an error on your formation documents, you don’t necessarily have to file the Articles of Amendment.
 Instead, you can file Articles of Correction.
 This form allows you to correct those errors.
 It does not allow you to make substantive changes.
 For that, you need the Articles of Amendment.
+The filing fee for Articles of Correction at this time is $15.

 We can be your trusted guide in helping you understand Montana business compliance.
 Our Worry-Free Compliance service with two yearly amendments can help keep your Montana business on track.
 Our formation services, registered agent service, and wide range of compliance tools and services can help you get on the fast track to success as a Montana LLC or corporation.